Lawyers to Assist with Reasonable Notice of Termination

 Why Choose Whitten & Lublin Employment & Labour Lawyers to pursue Your Reasonable Notice Claim

 Our team of lawyers only take on employment disputes.
 It’s all we do and we do it well.
 Our demonstrated results and client testimonials serve to reinforce this.
-Some of our results include:
+Some of our awards include:

-- Countless examples of individuals who received only the minimum termination notice – extended to a maximum amount by the courts.
+- Countless examples of individuals who received only the minimum termination notice – extended to more reasonable amounts through the courts.

 If you are looking for a law firm to represent your reasonable notice dispute, don’t settle for less.
 Call the team with expertise today to schedule a consultation.